yuvaldori/gigaspaces-wiki-jekyll/xap100/snmp-connectivity-via-alert-logging-gateway.markdown

 # Running the Example

-The example is located under `<GigaSpaces root>/tools/alert-integration`.
+The example is located under `<XAP root>/tools/alert-integration`.
 To run it you should do the following:

 1. Set the "group" value in the pu.xml file to your own XAP group.
 Optionally you may edit the function `registerAlertTrapper()` in `SnmpTrapTransmitter.java` to create your own `Admin` object in any way you see fit.
 1. Optionally edit file `notify-alerts.xml` to set your own alerts and alert conditions that will be listened to by this example.